 Big Data is becoming an integral part of enterprise business intelligence.
 Hadoop is the framework and the technology behind Big Data.
 It offers various tools to ingest, process and analyze large data sets that typically run into a few terabytes in size.
 Though Hadoop has matured, it is still considered for batch processing.
-Querying and analyzing real time data with Hadoop is hard and expensive.
+Querying and analyzing real-time data with Hadoop is hard and expensive.
 At the heart of Hadoop is the MapReduce framework, which is not suitable for interactive queries.
 In the recent past, technologies like Cloudera’s Impala and Apache Spark started to complement MapReduce for dealing with the data in real time.

 Though it was Google that heavily contributed to the MapReduce paradigm, it is also one of the first to identify the drawbacks of MapReduce.
 Google engineers realized that MapReduce is not ideal to query large, distributed data sets in real time.
 To solve this problem, Google came out with an internal tool called Dremel, which enabled the engineers to run SQL queries on large data sets in real time.
-Dremel was designed to deliver blazing fast query performance on distributed data sets that are stored across thousand of servers.
+Dremel was designed to deliver blazing fast query performance on distributed data sets that are stored across thousands of servers.
 It supports a subset of SQL for querying and retrieving data.

 At Google I/O 2012, Google announced BigQuery that exposed Dremel to the outside world as a cloud service.
 Since then, BigQuery has evolved into a high performance and scalable query engine on the cloud.

 The strength of BigQuery lies in its ability to handle large data sets.
 For example, querying tens of thousands of records might take only a few seconds.
 Even after twice the number of records, BigQuery would take the same time to process the query.
 Since it is based on standard SQL query language, it is fairly easy to construct complex queries to retrieve data.
 BigQuery is a structured data store on the cloud.
-It follows the paradigm of tables, fields and records.
+It follows the paradigm of tables, fields, and records.
 However, unlike RDBMS, BigQuery supports repeated fields that can contain more than one value making it easy to query nested data.
 Google replicates BigQuery data across multiple data centers to make it highly available and durable.

 When to use Google BigQuery?